Perry Rhodan: In other countries

 Translations of Perry Rhodan are currently available in Brazil (#1 to #536 and #650 to #847 as of August 2011), and also from 537 to 649; 1400 in before (at present, in December 2014), including the series Atlan, Planetary Novels and Perry Rhodan NEO (at present in the n.
 28), all launched by the "Project Translation", Russia, China, Japan(#1 to #800 as of May 2011), France, the Czech Republic, and the Netherlands (#1 to #2000 as of September 2009).
 Apart from the US version, there were also editions in Canada, Great Britain (#1 to #39), Italy and Finland.
 However, the latter have been discontinued.

 The first language into which Perry Rhodan was translated was Hebrew.
 In 1965, the first four episodes appeared in Tel Aviv in a pirated translation, and which for unknown reasons ceased before publication of the fifth (it was not because it was detected by the German publishers, who only heard about it many years later).
 The few surviving copies of this 1965 translation are highly valued by Israeli collectors.

 Cycles

 The original series is divided into the following cycles and "grand cycles".
-Only the grandcycles the Great Cosmic Mystery and Thoregon have official names.
-The other grandcycles were not planned as such.
+Only the grand cycles the Great Cosmic Mystery and Thoregon have official names.
+The other grand cycles were not planned as such.
 They were named by the readers in retrospect.